$\ell^p$-improving for discrete spherical averages: -improving for Magyar's theorem

-The estimate \eqref{eq:error_bound} does not exactly appear in \cite{Magyar:ergodic}, so we briefly indicate how one obtains this.
-By Plancherel's theorem \eqref{eq:error_bound} is equivalent to the estimate

-This is encoded in the proofs of Propositions~3 and 4 in \cite{Magyar:ergodic}.
+The estimate \eqref{eq:error_bound} does not explicitly appear in \cite{Magyar:ergodic}.
+Instead it appears for a slightly different definition of our error term, so we briefly indicate how one obtains it.
+Estimate \eqref{eq:error_bound} is encoded in the proofs of Propositions~3 and 4 in \cite{Magyar:ergodic}.
 One key difference in this paper is that our main term $M^\form_\lambda$ is a finite sum depending on $\lambda$, and so we do not need (2.17) of Proposition~4 in \cite{Magyar:ergodic}.
 Meanwhile the estimates (2.15) and (2.16) of Proposition~4 in \cite{Magyar:ergodic} are superior to the minor arc estimate of Proposition~3 in \cite{Magyar:ergodic}.
-Therefore the minimal exponent which defines $\gamma_\form$ comes from the minor arc estimate; this is the one given in its definition above.
+Therefore the minimal exponent which defines $\gamma_\form$ comes from the minor arc estimate.

+Magyar's theorem gives us $\ell^2$-estimates, but we are interested in $\ell^p \to \ell^{p'}$-estimates.
+We will interpolate Magyar's $\ell^2$-estimates with appropriate $\ell^1 \to \ell^\infty$-estimates to deduce the following lemmas which when added together immediately yield Theorem~\ref{theorem:discrete_improving:Birch}.
+Our lemma for the main term is the following. \begin{lemma} Let $\form(\vector{x}) \in \Z[\vector{x}]$ be a positive definite, non-singular, integral, homogeneous form satisfying \eqref{Birch_criterion}, and $\Gamma_{\form}$ be a set of regular values for the form $\form$.
+If $p := \frac{\kappa}{\kappa-1}$ (which is less than 2 by our assumption on $\kappa$), then